runawaydevil/thefeeder/CONTRIBUTING.md

 ## Questions?

-Open an issue or contact pablo@pablomurad.com
+Open an issue or contact the project maintainer.

 Thank you for contributing! 🎉